rehanga937/transaction_streaming_etl_and_visualization/README.md

 > [!NOTE]
 > `DateTime` type was used for the timestamp instead of `DateTime64`.
 The precision of `DateTime` is enough for this use case (1 second precision) and it only takes up 4 bytes as opposed to the other's 8 bytes (https://clickhouse.com/docs/use-cases/time-series/date-time-data-types).

+## Kakfa Cluster and Topic Setup
+The `docker-compose.yaml` file is setup to create 3 Kafka controllers and 3 Kafka brokers, as well as a console - the Redpanda console which provides a web GUI for the Kafka cluster.

+When the 3 brokers are created, a bash script will configure our kafka topics and some other policies (`kafka-init/init.sh`) (see `init-kafka` service in `docker-compose.yaml`).

+As seen in the `kafka-init/init.sh` file, the 3 topics we need are created:
+- financial_transactions - raw transactions that are generated are held here
+- transaction_aggregates - holds messages containing the performance of each merchant within a spark micro-batch time period (amount and number of transactions)
+- transaction_anomalies - hold transactions identified by the spark streaming job, as been anomalous / need manual review by the bank (very high amount)
+The replication factor of each topic is set to 3, for redundancy, so each of our brokers will hold the data. 'financial_transactions' topic partition count is set to 5, while the rest are set to 1 for the purpose of this demo.
+(The transaction_aggregates and transaction_anomalies topics will each have 1 consumer pythons script consuming from it, so 1 partition is fine).

+In Kafka clusters, we may want to delete old data due to storage constraints.
+When running this demo on my laptop, the 'financial_transactions' topic would accumualate a few gigabytes (it's easily the biggest topic by a huge margin).
+In the `kafka-init/init.sh` file, a delete policy is created for the 'financial_transactions' topic.
+Old data is deleted after reaching a few GBs (refer the comments in `kafka-init/init.sh` for the calculation).